 What This Means: Four Takeaways from the Data

-1. Safety-motivated consumers are no longer a niche.
+1. Safety-motivated consumers are not a niche.

-4. Media coverage creates measurable consumer behavior.
+4. Media coverage keeps creating measurable behavior.

 Methodology